 Bavaria, Germany, A Winter Wonderland

-With four distinct seasons each with their charms, and almost always deep "Bavarian Blue" skies, Bavaria is beautiful at any time of the year, making it into one of the main destinations for holidays in Germany, and during the winter from end November through to February, often into April on the higher slopes, when the hills and mountains are covered in snow it becomes a wonderland.
+With four distinct seasons each with their charms, and almost always deep "Bavarian Blue" skies, Bavaria is beautiful at any time of the year, making it one of the main destinations for holidays in Germany.
+While during the winter from end November through to February, and often into April on higher slopes, it becomes a wonderland with hills and mountains covered in snow.

-The scene is one of natural beauty as since 1984 the conservation of nature, and protection of the environment, have been priorities in Bavaria and part of their constitution, so, although the German Alpine Association ensure the Alps are accessible, it is the preservation of the alpine environment which takes precedence.
+A scene of natural beauty, as since 1984 the conservation of nature, and protection of the environment, have been priorities in Bavaria and part of their constitution.
+Although the German Alpine Association ensure the Alps are accessible, the preservation of the alpine environment takes precedence.

-Summer, spring and autumn the traditional towns and villages attract holiday makers and day-trippers from Germany as well as the rest of the world, to everything from water sports, mountain climbing, walking, horse drawn carriage holidays, festivals, sight seeing or just relaxation, enjoying life, nature and the crystal clear air.
+Summer, spring and autumn the traditional towns and villages attract holidaymakers and day-trippers from Germany as well as the rest of the world.
+To enjoy everything from water sports, mountain climbing, walking, horse drawn carriage holidays, festivals, sightseeing; or just relaxation, life, nature and the crystal clear air.

-However with the arrival of winter the area is taken over by snowboarders, alpine and cross country skiers, ice-climbers, snowshoe hikers, ice skaters, as well as sledge tours, tobogganing and curling.
-And of course "apres ski", which is more gemuetlich, cozy in feeling and fact, than loud and boisterous.
+With the arrival of winter the area is taken over by snowboarders, alpine and cross country skiers, ice-climbers, snowshoe hikers, ice skaters, as well as sledge tours, tobogganing and curling.
+And of course "apres ski", which is more "gemütlich", cozy in feeling and fact, than loud and boisterous.

-Thousands of monasteries, abbeys and churches have made Bavaria a center of winter pilgrimages, to sometimes complex ornate structures situated in remote areas and built by local craftsmen.
+Thousands of monasteries, abbeys and churches have made Bavaria a center of winter pilgrimages, to sometimes complex ornate structures situated that are in remote areas and were built by local craftsmen.